mmoayyed/wicket-cas-poc/README.md

 # Overview

 This is a modest POC to demonstrate how a given CAS server can be *embedded* inside a Spring Boot application to act as an identity provider while still presenting functionality and protocol support as a standalone CAS server would.
+The view layer and framework is, *experimentally*, chosen to be Apache Wicket.

 # Versions